iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> The installation is clunky.
+If there's anything going to stop somewhere using an app, that'll be it.
+(I test and write software as a profession.)
+It's hard to scroll the page without hitting a selector (such as the country).
+The image crop allows only a square and could not set to the width of my driver's license, so part of the license was cut off.
+After several attemps of that, I was forced to select Work ID instead of Drivers License.
+And please fully capitalise countries' names!<br> :date: __2021-02-13 00:16:26__

+> It doesn't make sense how to volunteer as a steward this way.<br> :date: __2021-02-11 07:39:10__

 > Jobs are too far away or clients do not need help<br> :date: __2021-02-01 19:58:44__